taiseiogawa28/Working-Holiday-Guide/README.md

 # Working Holiday Guide

-A web application that helps working holiday travelers manage their preparation and life abroad.##
+A web application that helps working holiday travelers manage their preparation and life abroad.

 ## Description
 Working Holiday Guide is a web application that helps people prepare for and manage their working holiday journey.
-User can organise pre-arrival and post-arrival tasks while tracking their progress with aprogress bar.
+User can organise pre-arrival and post-arrival tasks while tracking their progress with a progress bar.

 ## Features

-- Pre-arrival task checklist
+- Pre-arrival and post-arrival task checklists
-- Post-arrival task checklist
-- Progress percentage
-- Dynamic Progress bar
+- Dynamic progress tracking
+- Add and delete custom tasks
+- Save tasks and progress using localStorage
+- Add tasks with the Enter key

 ## Technologies